ory/docs/docs/ecosystem/sqa.md

 2. Periodically this data is sent to the [segment.com](https://segment.com/) API.
 3. Segment forwards this data to a private AWS S3 Bucket owned by the Ory organization.
-The data is not shared with any other party.
+The data isn't shared with any other party.
 4. The AWS S3 Bucket(s) are periodically downloaded onto on of our on-premise servers.
 5. The downloaded data is extracted, filtered, processed, and analyzed.
 The